-Katelyn Panzau returns for her second season with the Retrievers after joining the UMBC Volleyball staff as the top assistant coach in May 2013.
+Katelyn Panzau returns for her third season with the Retrievers after joining the UMBC Volleyball staff as the top assistant coach in May 2013.
 She came to UMBC from her alma mater, Missouri State, where she served as an assistant for the Bears in 2012.

 “Katelyn came very highly recommended from Coach Stokes, and after reviewing her resume she had skills that made her stand out,” said Blanchard.
 “She is a mature and focused individual with a fantastic personality, and I’m confident she will help our program reach the next level.